VKolodochka50/chatty_blog/README.md

 # chatty_blog
+Here could find you a automation testing framework.
-Educational solution for testing purposes only
+This is an educational solution for testing purposes only